Checked: 16-06-2025 by

 Specialist Nurses who are experienced in children’s continence issues will provide assessment, support, advice and treatment recommendations to children and young people with the following issues:

-• Children/young people who are still experiencing difficulties following initial support and intervention at tier 1 (fluid optimisation/bladder training, assessment and treatment of constipation, toilet routines, diet and lifestyle advice)
+- Children/young people who are still experiencing difficulties following initial support and intervention at tier 1 (fluid optimisation/bladder training, assessment and treatment of constipation, toilet routines, diet and lifestyle advice).
+This support and intervention must have been followed for a minimum of 3 months and reviewed within 6 months of the referral

 Please note: The Children’s Bladder and Bowel Service may recommend medication/s as a form of treatment, but nurses cannot prescribe this.
 Medication must be prescribed by a GP.